sfarhan79/projects-assignments/data science/Project - Recommendation System for Books/README.txt

-Objective: Generate the features from the dataset and use them to recommend the books accordingly to the users.
+Objective: Generate the features from dataset and use them to recommend the books accordingly, to the users.

 Perform:
 1. Exploratory Data Analysis (EDA)